Home Page

 N

-5'2½" 118-lb southpaw Lisa "Bad News" Brown was born on 17 Jan 1971 in Port of Spain, Trinidad and now lives in Scarborough, Ontario, a suburb of Toronto.
+5'2½" 118-lb southpaw Lisa "Bad News" Brown was born in Port of Spain, Trinidad and lives in Brampton, Ontario, Canada.
 The only girl in a family of four, she emigrated to Canada in 1988 at age 17.

-She began boxing as an amateur at age 26, encouraged by her pro boxer husband Errol Brown.
-Like many women who entered the boxing ring in the late 1990's, Lisa says she was also motivated by seeing Christy Martin fight Dierdre Gogarty in 1996 on a Mike Tyson Pay-Per-View card.
+Lisa began boxing as an amateur at age 26, encouraged by her pro boxer husband Errol Brown.
+Like many women who entered the boxing ring in the late 1990's, Lisa says she was also motivated by seeing Christy Martin and Dierdre Gogarty in 1996 on a Mike Tyson Pay-Per-View card.

 Lisa won two bantamweight championships in her home province of Ontario, and she competed in the Canadian national amateur championships in 1998 and 1999.